Heritage Party (Malaysia): History

-The party formed an electoral allies with Pakatan Harapan (PH) in the 2018 general election (GE14).
-Its President Shafie Apdal promised that the party would be represented within the federal cabinet if PH was elected to power. adding that through the electoral pact they will "only work together, not joining the PH pact as their party will only contest in Sabah".
-The party became part of the ruling bloc and federal government when PH won the 2018 general election but left the coalition in April 2021, 13 months after the Pakatan Harapan coalition was ousted from government.
+Warisan formed an electoral alliance with Pakatan Harapan (PH) in the 2018 general election (GE14).
+Party president Shafie Apdal promised that the party would be represented in the federal cabinet should PH be elected to power, adding that through the electoral pact, the party would only cooperate with instead of joining the coalition.
+The party soon became part of the ruling government following Pakatan Harapan's victory in the general election.
+However, Warisan returned to the opposition in April 2021 following the fall of the PH government.

-During the 2020 Sabah state election, the state ruling party was defeated by the informal Gabungan Rakyat Sabah state opposition coalition consisting of the federal ruling Perikatan Nasional, Barisan Nasional and United Sabah Party.
+During the 2020 Sabah state election, the state ruling party was defeated by the informal Gabungan Rakyat Sabah (GRS) state opposition coalition consisting of the federal ruling Perikatan Nasional, Barisan Nasional, and the United Sabah Party.
 Warisan failed to secure a simple majority to retain the state power, allowing the GRS coalition to form a new state government.

-Following the 2020 election, Warisan became the largest opposition party of the State Legislative Assembly and the Chief Minister before state election and its President Shafie Apdal became the new state Leader of the Opposition after being ousted in the state election.
-At its annual general meeting on 12 December 2020, members voted in favour of elevating the party from a state to a national party, as a way forward to integrate East Malaysia into decision-making for the entire nation.
-Following this announcement, the party was renamed the Heritage Party (Parti Warisan).
+Following the 2020 election, Warisan became the largest opposition party within the Sabah Legislative Assembly, and the outgoing Chief Minister, party president Shafie Apdal, became the new Leader of the Opposition in Sabah.

+At the party's annual general meeting on 12 December 2020, members voted in favour of elevating the party from a state-based party into a national party, aiming to represent East Malaysia within the national decision-making.
+Following this announcement, the party was renamed into the Heritage Party (Parti Warisan).

-Warisan officially began its expansion into Peninsula Malaysia on 17 December 2021 with the launch of its peninsula chapter, which would be collaborating with MUDA.
-At the same event, the party leader also hinted that a Peninsula Malaysian assemblyperson would be joining the party.
-Eventually, on 22 January 2022, Bryan Lai Wai Chong, the Selangor assemblyman for Teratai joined the party to become its first peninsula assemblyperson, followed two days later by Danny Law Heng Kiang from DAP Penang and former Jelutong MP Jeff Ooi.
-In February 2022, UMNO's former Kukup assemblyman Suhaimi Salleh joined the party to be its Johor state elections coordinator for the upcoming 12 March elections.
+Warisan officially began its expansion into Peninsula Malaysia on 17 December 2021 with the launch of its peninsular chapter, which would be collaborating with MUDA.
+At the same event, Shafie also hinted that a Peninsular Malaysian assemblyman would be joining the party.
+On 22 January 2022, Bryan Lai Wai Chong, the Selangor assemblyman for Teratai joined the party to become its first peninsular assemblyman, followed two days later by Law Heng Kiang, a former Penang assemblyman for Batu Lancang, and former Jelutong MP Jeff Ooi.
+In February 2022, UMNO's former Kukup assemblyman, Suhaimi Salleh, joined the party to become its Johor elections coordinator in the 12 March state election.

-On 15 February 2022, Warisan announced that they would contest in the 2022 Johor state election as a test for their support in the Peninsula.
-Besides their Johor coordinator, ex-UMNO assemblyman Suhaimi Salleh, Warisan recruited former Malaysian Indian Congress (MIC) Central Working Committee (CWC) member Datuk Seri S. Sunther - son of ex-MIC Vice President Datuk Seri S. Subramaniam and former GERAKAN Johor Women's Chief Wong Siew Poh to assist Suhaimi in the election.
-Eventually, candidates from Warisan contested in 6 of the 56 state assembly seats on offer, but failed to win any.
+On 15 February 2022, Warisan announced that they would contest in the 2022 Johor state election as a test of the party's support in the Peninsula.
+Besides Suhaimi Salleh, Warisan also recruited former Malaysian Indian Congress (MIC) Central Working Committee (CWC) member Datuk Seri S. Sunther, son of ex-MIC Vice President Datuk Seri S. Subramaniam, as well as former GERAKAN Johor Women's Chief Wong Siew Poh to assist the party in the election.
+Eventually, candidates from Warisan contested in 6 of the 56 state assembly seats on offer, but failed to win any of the seats.

+In the 2025 Sabah state election, Warisan won 25 seats, coming close behind GRS both in seat count and vote share.
+Part of its support came from ethnic Chinese voters shifting from the Democratic Action Party (DAP), with Warisan winning all six seats previously held by the DAP.